ramofabian/aws-bootcamp-cruddur-2023/journal/week5.md

 <p align="center"><img src="assets/week5/dynamodb_scan_table.png" alt="accessibility text"></p>

 ### Implement Pattern Scripts for Read and List Conversations
 :white_check_mark: DONE.
-This part was hard to follow up, because I got lost in many part of it.
+This part was hard to follow up, because I got lost in many parts of it.
 Although, I could make it :)

 #### Implementing get-conversation script
 To implement the Scan script, we have to create `get-conversation` python script and place it in `backend-flask/bin/ddb/patterns`.
 This script connects to dynamoDB, makes a query to get the info of some determinated message group ID within a determinated period of time and parses this information.